 To get started, you will need to contact us or come and meet us at one of our many drop in sessions or introduction to fostering events.
 We can then tell you more about becoming a foster carer or get your fostering application process started.
 This process can take around 4 to 5 months as we need to perform thorough checks and training to prepare you for your fostering career.

 There are many reasons why you might want to start fostering and for those in the LGBT community it offers a chance to become parents, something you may have always wanted but weren’t sure of the practical implications.
 Of course, there are other options for those within the LGBT community to become parents, but fostering offers something more.
 Fostering offers you the opportunity to change a young person’s life for the better.
 You can give them the support, love and stable environment they need to grow into the person they deserve to be.
 With such a high demand for foster carers in the UK, we urge people within the LGBT community to consider fostering.

 Apart from the satisfying feeling of helping a young person, fostering offers much more to the foster carer.
-There is a monetary incentive to help carers with the financial side of fostering, which includes a weekly allowance of between £335 and £581.
+There is a monetary incentive to help carers with the financial side of fostering, which includes a competitive weekly allowance.
 You also receive 14 days paid respite per year so that you get some time to yourself.
 You are likely to meet a lot of likeminded people at Blue Sky Fostering’s social events and training sessions too.
 All of our carers receive the maximum amount of support from dedicated social workers and carers alike, so you will never be alone.